Property Buyer's Guide

 • HOA Fees

-Monthly homeowners association fees, if applicable
+Monthly homeowners association fees, if applicable.
+National median ~$250/mo for single-family homes.

 per month